 Research says that our bodies and minds respond differently to different types of music, and at the office this is extremely important.

-What do organizations and managers need to consider when creating policies around music in the work place?
+What do organizations and managers need to consider when creating policies around music at work place?

 - Audience – Who will be listening?